SonaHill/Manifests/readme.md

-the purpose of this repo is to provide sampples of all language manifests to scan in a single app
+the purpose of this repo is to provide samples of all language manifests to scan in a single app